 Category Description Importance

-Offers the best price The extent to which 26/30 members indicated as
+Offers the best price The extent to which 33/45 (73%) members

-proposed pricing terms are important.
+proposed pricing terms are indicated as important.

 competitive.

-Uses higher quality The extent to which the 16/30 members indicated as
+Uses higher quality The extent to which the 32/45 (71%) members

-equipment Proposer incorporates high- important.
+equipment Proposer incorporates high- indicated as important.

 quality components (high

 CEC panel ratings,

 flashed/non-penetrating

 attachments, etc.) and

 American-made products

-Han manua ayyanin an into their system design.
-The extent to which the 12/20
+into their system design.

-Has more experience 13/30 members indicated as
+Has more experience The extent to which the 24/45 (53%) members

-Proposer demonstrates a important.
+Proposer demonstrates a indicated as important.

-track record of quality work and incorporates
+track record of quality work

+and incorporates

 photovoltaic technologies in

 line with industry standards.

-Experience in the Twin Cities
+Experience in the Phoenix

-Area market a plus.

-Offers stronger warranties The extent to which the 14/30 members indicated as
+Offices at was a consultant to a metro market a plus.
+The extent to which the 20/45 (C70/) mambara

+Offers stronger warranties 30/45 (67%) members

-Proposer offers strong important
+Proposer offers strong indicated as important

 warranties on system

-components and labor.
+Are a legal company/waman components and labor.
+The extent to which the 14/45 (21%) mombors

-Are a local company/woman The extent to which the 15/30 members indicated as
+Are a local company/woman 14/45 (31%) members

-or minority-owned business proposed solar PV systems important.
+or minority-owned business proposed solar PV systems indicated as important.

 foster social and community

 development, including hiring local workers, and offering local job training opportunities.
 Preference will be given to locally owned companies.
 Please take note of these non-solar offering questions: Battery Storage Number of members interested or potentially interested in battery storage.
-10 members indicated interest.
-16 members indicated potential interest.
+13 members indicated interest.
+24 members indicated potential interest.
 Level 2 Electric Vehicle Chargers Number of members interested in installing a level 2 EV charger.
-11 members indicated interest.
+7 members indicated interest.
+17 members indicated potential interest.
 Financing Number of members considering financing.
-10 members indicated interest.
-13 members indicated potential interest.
+7 members indicated interest.
+26 members indicated potential interest.